futurice/spiceprogram/_includes/contracts.md

 * Open source, not open sourced
 * "Under the same license" is too vague

-No point to go further with this one.
+Needs work!

 Second draft
 ------------

-_Fixes and enhancements to any open source components used in the project, created as part of the project work, can be published under the component's license by the developers._
+> Fixes and enhancements to any open source components used in the project, created as part of the project work, can be published under the component's license by the developers.

-_By doing so we will ascertain that the changes will be merged upstream; that they will become a part of any future releases of the component.
-This will make sub-component upgrades easier and reduce the cost of maintaining the solution._
+> By doing so we will ascertain that the changes will be merged upstream; that they will become a part of any future releases of the component.
+This will make sub-component upgrades easier and reduce the cost of maintaining the solution.

-_The effort required to publish the change is considered normal project work.
-In addition to code, the work to be published may include documentation, tests, graphics or other relevant deliverables._
+> The effort required to publish the change is considered normal project work.
+In addition to code, the work to be published may include documentation, tests, graphics or other relevant deliverables.

 "Much better!", says Olli, pointing out that "relevant" is a term too generic.
 So a couple more refinements required...